Eisenhower Dollars – Key Dates and Rarities

 Dwight David Eisenhower served two terms as President of the United States (1953 to 1961) and served with distinction as the Supreme Allied Commander of the Allied Expeditionary Forces in Europe.
 His leadership won him the rank of Five Star General, which only 9 Americans have ever attained.
 “Ike” was considered a war hero and easily won election as President serving two consecutive terms.
 Ike passed away in 1969 at the age of 78.

-Although no coins bearing a One Dollar denomination since the 1936 Peace Silver Dollars were struck, the denomination was re-introduced in 1971 to honor the passing of Ike and also to honor the Moon Landing.
+No coins bearing a one dollar denomination were struck since the 1936 Peace Silver Dollars.
+The denomination was re-introduced in 1971 to honor the passing of Ike and also to honor the Moon Landing.
 Both of those important events occurred in 1969.
+Since 1971, the U.S. Mint has released a modern dollar coin every year, although the Eisenhower dollar series ended in 1978.

 Chief Engraver of the US Mint, Frank Gasparro, designed both sides of the Eisenhower Dollar.
 The obverse depicts the head of Ike, facing left, with the date below and “LIBERTY” on the upper periphery.
 The motto “IN GOD WE TRUST” is in the left field.